eryxcoop/eryxcoop.github.io/_posts/2024-11-27-The-Power-of-GPU-Parallelization-Applied-to-Cryptography-Primitives.md

 We discuss the basics of GPU parallelization and how it's used in applied cryptography.
 Then, we describe a case study, which helps us see how a real algorithm is adapted for its parallelization.
-Finally, we compare results, concluding in a successful application of GPU parallelization.
+Finally, we compare results, concluding with a successful application of GPU parallelization.

 ## Introduction